What information is on the electoral register?

 You can inspect the electoral register for all wards at Rochdale Central Library.

 What you need to know when inspecting the electoral register

 - You may only make hand-written notes (photocopies and Dictaphones are not allowed).

 - Any information noted can only be used for direct marketing purposes if it's also in the open version of the register; you'll need to contact us to check this.

 Failure to observe the above conditions may result in a fine of up to £5,000.

 When you buy the open register you can request to have it emailed to you, on a disk or in print.

-You can pay for the register by cheque, payable to Rochdale Council, or cash, in person only, at Rochdale Town Hall.
+You can pay for the register by cheque, payable to Rochdale Council, or cash, in person only, at Number One Riverside, Smith Street, Rochdale OL16 1XU.
 Please contact us to make an appointment between 9am and 4.30pm.